Nairobi National Park Directions: Your Guide to get to Kenya’s Wildlife Park

 Tips for Your Visit: Beyond the Directions

-• Best Time to Visit: The dry seasons from June to October and January to February are the best times to visit Nairobi National Park for wildlife viewing.
+Visit During the Dry season: The dry seasons from June to October and January to February are the best times to visit Nairobi National Park for wildlife viewing.
 During these periods the vegetation is less and animals congregate around water sources.

-• Park Hours: Nairobi National Park is open from early morning (6:00 AM) to early evening (6:00 PM).
+Get to the park early: Nairobi National Park is open from early morning (6:00 AM) to early evening (6:00 PM).
 Get there early and you will see more wildlife activity.

-• Entry Fees: The Nairobi National Park entry fee varies depending on your residency.
+Entry Fees: The Nairobi National Park entry fee varies depending on your residency.
 You can find the latest fee information and even book your Nairobi National Park entry tickets online through the Kenya Wildlife Service (KWS) website.
 This website has all the information you need for a smooth entry process.

 Zebras with their distinctive black and white stripes reflected in the water of Nairobi National Park.